 Sansui was known for their build quality even for the bottom end of their receiver lineup.
 It has push/pull output circuitry, a FET front end, and a PLL differential demodulator for FM.
 It weighs around 16 pounds.

-As I mentioned earlier the 'G' Series from Sansui is very popular with collectors.
-However, given the G-2000's low power output and limited features it's the least coveted of the lineup.
-A nice, fully functional G-2000 will sell for around $175.
-Compare that to the G-9000 which sells for about $1700.
+As I mentioned earlier the ‘G’ Series from Sansui is very popular with collectors.
+However, given the G-2000’s low power output and limited features it’s the least coveted of the lineup.